SalesforceCommerceCloud/pwa-kit/packages/pwa-kit-runtime/README.md

 # The PWA Kit Runtime

-A library that contains runtime environments that enable Node.js applications to run on Managed Runtime.
+A library of runtime environments that enable Node.js applications to run on Managed Runtime.

 ## Documentation